Below you can see the responses to some of the most frequently asked questions.

 - These discussions are at a very early stage and any development on the bus station site is ultimately a decision for TfL.

-1. When will you tell us what your plans are for the Guildhall?
+1. What are your plans for the Guildhall?